gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ```

 * Copy the driver jar at any location on one of the cdap master nodes.
 For example, copy `h2-1.4.200.jar` in `/tmp` folder.
-* Create a json file with the following content and copy that in the same directory used in the step above.
+* Create a json file with the following content and copy the file in the same directory used in the step above.
 The name of the json file should be the same as the jar file with extension `.json`.
 For example, `h2-1.4.200.json`
 ```
 {
  "plugins": [